 3.3 Cocoon weight (g)

-Cocoon is the economically valuable part in silkworm rearing, the cocoons were harvested at fifth day after mounting in multivoltine pure breed PM and sixth day after mounting for bivoltine breeds like CSR2, FC1 and FC2 and the average weight of ten randomly selected cocoons in each replication was expressed as single cocoon weight (g) that were compare to assess the influence of different parental breeds and spray duration.

-Significant differences in cocoon weight were observed among the all the parental breeds used in the study.
+Cocoon is the economically valuable part in silkworm rearing,Significant differences in cocoon weight were observed among the all the parental breeds used in the study.
 The heaviest cocoons were found in FC2 (1.71g) followed by FC1 (1.57 g).
 While, PM had the lightest cocoons, weighing 1.22 g.
 These difference in cocoon weight was attributed to the distinct characteristics of each breed.
 Cocoon weight also recorded significant difference when silkworms were fed with diafenthiuron 50 % WP sprayed mulberry leaves harvested at 15 and 20 DAS.
 The maximum cocoon weight of 1.57 g was observed at 20 days after spray followed by 15 DAS and the control group recorded least cocoon weight of 1.44 g.
 The interaction between parental breeds and duration of spray on cocoon weight showed no significant difference indicating the consistency of residual toxicity of the chemical across the parental breeds of B. mori silkworm with respect to cocoon weight (Table 03).

 The multivoltine though less productive, are known to have high intensity of sturdiness and can withstand the adverse rearing conditions compared to bivoltine (Kumaresan et al., 2012).
 The same was observed in the present study where the residual toxicity of the chemical had less effect on multivoltine, PM than the bivoltine breeds.
 The extended safety period resulted in the improved cocoons traits.
 Hence, following a safe waiting period is must before feeding the silkworms with mulberry leaves from chemical sprayed gardens is imminent as observed in the study conducted by Kalpana et al. (2022) documented a significant improvement in larval and cocoon weight upon feeding silkworms on mulberry leaves treated with abamectin 1.9 % EC and diafenthiuron 50 % WP.
 Misra et al. (2003) also found improved cocoon weight when larvae were fed with mulberry leaves treated with dimethoate (0.2 %) and methyl parathion (0.2 %), after a notable reduction in residual effects.